+Hence, try updating your device on the second day of a major iOS update.
 If you are still unable to install updates, it is likely that some other problem is preventing your iPhone from installing updates.

 1. Reboot iPhone

 2. Check Storage Space

-2. On the next screen, you will be able to see the amount of storage space available on your device.
+Go to Settings > General > iPhone Storage > On the next screen, you will be able to see the amount of storage space used and available on your device.

 If you have about 1.6 GB storage available, lack of storage space is unlikely to be the reason for iPhone Not Updating or installing Updates.

-3. Update iPhone on Computer
+3. Update iPhone Using Computer

 On the pop-up, tap on Download and Update.

-5. Restore iPhone
+4. Restore iPhone

-6. DFU Mode Restore
+5. DFU Mode Restore